 - 1.1 The Planning Policy Team are preparing three Supplementary Planning Documents (SPDs) to address the climate emergency.
-These SPDs are: Active Travel, Biodiversity and Climate Change.
-The Active Travel and Climate Change SPDs will be presented to a future Local Plan Committee (LPC) meeting.
-This report presents the draft Biodiversity SPD and the Committee are asked to approve publishing this draft for public consultation. - 1.2 The Biodiversity SPD aims to clearly set out the principles the Council expects to ensure that development proposals create space for nature.
+These SPDs are: - Active Travel, - · Biodiversity, and - Climate Change. - 1.2 The draft Active Travel and Climate Change SPDs will be presented to a future Local Plan Committee (LPC) meeting.
+This report summarises the comments received following consultation on the draft Biodiversity SPD and contains the amended SPD.
+The Committee are asked to adopt the Biodiversity SPD. - 1.3 The Biodiversity SPD aims to clearly set out the principles the Council expects to ensure that development proposals create space for nature.
 The SPD includes advice on protected species as a check of what information is likely to be required, with links to guidance and Natural England's standing advice.
 It explains the mitigation hierarchy and includes creating space for nature design principles.
 These are principles the Council expects applicants to incorporate into their proposals to enhance biodiversity.
 Advice for householder applications on measures householders can incorporate into their proposals to enhance biodiversity is also included.